CHR-onicles/Medical_Bills_Program/README.md

 ## PS:
 > The actual databases used cannot be released **publicly** as they contain **private** information, so I'll have to manipulate it
-> a bit before releasing to allow others to use this app the way it should be used. :)
+> a bit before releasing.
+It should be known that the app **depends** heavily on the databases to function at all.

 ## About:
 - Author: Divine Anum